danielbrendel/dnyHelpRealm/README.md

 + DATA_USEREMAIL: E-Mail address of a test user
 + DATA_USERPW: Password of that test user
 + DATA_FAQID: ID of a workspace FAQ item

+## Mailservice
+Agents and customers can post to a ticket thread by replying to the notification emails.
+In order for this to work the environment variables MAILSERV_* must be set.
+Also a cronjob must be activated on the server system which calls /mailservice/{password} (any request type).
+The password must match the one specified in the MAILSERV_CRONPW variable.

 ## Changelog:
 + Version 0.1: